Our research is editorially independent but we may earn a commission for purchases made through our links.

-South Carolina is a place where you can enjoy everything from fabulous southern dishes and historic sites to spectacularly lush forests, a magnificent coastline, beautiful parks and more.
+South Carolina is a place with endless attractions, where you can enjoy everything from fabulous southern dishes and historic sites to spectacularly lush forests, a magnificent coastline, and beautiful parks.
 If you’re planning a trip to the Palmetto state, here’s where you can find the very best it has to offer.

 YOU'RE ALL SET!